HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](speaker4.jpg)

-(This is my attempt to add a touch sensor to the final record player with the speaker.)
+(This is my unsuccessful attempt to add a touch sensor to the final record player with the speaker.)

-I have successfully created a working record player with a motor and speaker.
+I have successfully created a working record player with a motor and speaker but need to continue testing touch sensors.
+(More Information in the 'touch sensor testing' sectio.

-After some more research and prototyping, I have successfully found a reliable option that plays the speaker when a sensor is triggered.
+After some more research and prototyping, I have successfully found a successful reliable option that plays the speaker when a sensor is triggered.
 More details about this process in the 'touch sensor testing' section.